Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 Firstly, I created the Matrix class to handle operations and vectors.
 From then on:
 - Creation the DenseBlock class.
 I chose to put biases inside the weight matrices, and to initialise the weight matrices already transposed.
 - Creation the MLP class, and implementation of the forward pass with softmax activation at the end.
-- Implemented backpropagation using matrix operations and maths.
+- Implementation of backpropagation using matrix operations and math.
 - Addition of Adam optimizer as detailed in the class.
 I used the same constants, and added a small coefficient ```1e-8``` in the expression of $$w_{ij}^{l+1}$$, such that $$\frac{1}{\sqrt(\hat{v})} \longrightarrow \frac{1}{\sqrt(\hat{v}) + 10^{-8}}$$ in case $$\sqrt(\hat{v})$$ is null.
 - Creation of TrainerClassifier to train the Neural Network.

-After implementing these classes and having a good accuracy on MNIST database, I've implemented the SFML library to create a drawing canva.
+After implementing these classes and having a good accuracy on MNIST database, I've implemented the SFML library to create a drawing canvas.

 ### Hyperparameters